idewave/idewave-core/README.md

 ## Known issues
-1. To relogin the server should be restarted
-2. packet decryption not works correctly for some packets, so workaround was added (see WorldPacketManager)
+1. packet decryption not works correctly for some packets, so workaround was added (see WorldPacketManager)

 ## You want participate